calypsonet/keyple-website/content/docs/developer-guide/develop-plugin.md

 But users of the Keyple API may need to use it on new hardware not covered with existing plugins.
 In this case, a new one must be developed.

-The purpose of this guide is to accompany developers in this process.
+The purpose of this guide is to support developers in this process.

 ## Class diagram of plugin package

+For the record, this is a wide view of classes implied in the plugin system.
+It is designed to natively handle as much use cas as possible while being easy to use.
+It results of several internal classes, however, plugin's developers will only have to use a few part of this elements.

 {{< figure library="true" src="plugin-development/class/Plugin_Class_Full.png" title="" >}}

 ## Steps
-Plugin development relies on 3 main steps, each one consinsiting of implementing a set of abstract classes and methods of plugin package from Keyple Core API:
+Plugi'sn development relies on 3 main steps, each one consists in implementing a few set of abstract classes and interfaces of plugin package from Keyple Core API:
 1. Import Keyple dependency
 1. Implement a Keyple Reader